antonhalim/pg-activerecord-orms-tutorial-bk-002-public/README.md

 ## Objective

-Create, connect to, and manipulate a SQLite database using ActiveRecord.
+Create, connect to, and manipulate a Postgres database using ActiveRecord.

 ## Setup